 Rightfully called the “God’s own country”, Kerala is a treasure chest of vibrant culture, natural wonders and man-made feats.
 The coastal state is blessed with architecturally unique temples, sandy beaches, lush green hills, pristine backwaters and beautiful dense forests.
-Other than the numerous points of interest, the adventure sports, elephant rides and forest trails make Kerala the perfect destination to immerse oneself in the lap of nature.
-The beautiful state can be best explored with Excursion2India’s Kerala tour packages from Kolkata.
+Other than these, adventure sports, elephant rides and forest trails make Kerala the perfect destination to immerse oneself in the laps of nature.
+The beautiful state can be best explored with Excursion2India’s Kerala tour packages.

 Unique Things To Do During Your Trip